norasiv/norasiv/README.md

 ## :woman_technologist: About Me :
-I am a Frontend and Mobile Development student at Høyskolen Kristiania.
+I am a Frontend and Mobile Developer.

 ### ⚡ Technologies